Sleitnick/luau-api/docs/guide/sandboxing.md

 ```

 With this example, we can run multiple different scripts with `run_script`.
 Each script could modify their own global environment without affecting the global environment of other scripts.
 In other words, their environment has been sandboxed!

+For more information, visit the official [Luau page about sandboxing](https://luau.org/sandbox).